saadricklamar/philosophers-backend/README.md

 ## About the API

-'Philosophers Backend' is an API that provides data about Philosophers and the works they have written.
+'Philosophers Backend' is the first API I built within a week that provides data about Philosophers and the works they have written.
 Users can receive data through GET requests, add data to the API through POST requests and delete data with DELETE requests.

 ## /api/philosophers